 Thanksgiving is yet another chance to show our gratitude for our magnificent planet and to show the world that living in harmony with our bodies and the planet around us, is not a dream, but a very much attainable reality.
 Here are some great recipe options for a fantastic holiday menu.
 Enjoy!

-(Free of Animals, Oil, Salt, Sugar, GMOs, Gluten, Toxins, Chemicals, Additives, Colorants)
+(Whole Food, Plant-based, Vegan, and free of Oil, Salt, Sugar, GMOs, Gluten, Toxins, Chemicals, Additives, Colorants)

 There’s nothing like warm, spicy apple cider on a crisp autumn or winter day.
 This naked version serves it up in edible apple cups.